-The substantiated study of the considered above problems became possible after the appearances of specified to the concrete theoretical $\rm{\overline{MS}}$ -scheme expressions for the {\bf next-to-leading order (NLO) $\alpha_s^2$ }-contributions to R ratio, calculated independently analytically in Ref. \cite{Chetyrkin:1979bj}, almost the same time numerically in Ref. \cite{Dine:1979qh} and confirmed a bit later by another analytical calculation of Ref. \cite{Celmaster:1979xr} .
-The more convincing arguments in favor of validity of QCD as the theory of strong interactions were made in the further on work of Ref.\cite{Barnett:1980sm} , where these {\bf positive NLO $\alpha_s^2$} effects were taken into account in the process of analysis of SLAC SPEAR and DESY PETRA colliders experimental data.
-Moreover, after measuring R ratio in the energy region between 14 to 46.8 GeV at PETRA collider and analyzing their data the members of CELLO Collaboration \cite{CELLO:1986ijz} obtained the first related value for $\alpha_s(34~GeV)=0.169 \pm 0.025$, specified to the concrete $\rm{\overline{MS}}$- scheme.
-By this way the necessity of using information on not huge but positive NLO $\alpha_s^2$ QCD contributions to R ratio \cite{Chetyrkin:1979bj,Dine:1979qh,Celmaster:1979xr} for describing concrete experimental data within the framework of perturbative QCD was clarified.
+A substantiated study of the problems considered above problems became possible after the appearance of specified to the theoretical $\rm{\overline{MS}}$ -scheme expressions for the next-to-leading order (NLO) $\alpha_s^2$ -contributions to the R ratio, calculated analytically independently in Ref. \cite{Chetyrkin:1979bj} and almost simultaneously numerically in Ref. \cite{Dine:1979qh}, and confirmed somewhat later by another analytical calculation of Ref. \cite{Celmaster:1979xr} .
+More convincing arguments in favor of the validity of QCD as a theory of strong interactions were made in the subsequent work of Ref.\cite{Barnett:1980sm} , where these positive NLO $\alpha_s^2$ effects were taken into account in the process of analyzing SLAC SPEAR and DESY PETRA experimental data.
+Moreover, after measuring the R ratio in the energy region between 14 to 46.8 GeV at the PETRA collider, the members of the CELLO Collaboration \cite{CELLO:1986ijz} obtained the $\rm{\overline{MS}}$- scheme related value for$\alpha_s$, namely $\alpha_s(34~GeV)=0.169 \pm 0.025$ In this way, the necessity of using information on not huge but positive NLO $\alpha_s^2$ QCD contributions to the R ratio \cite{Chetyrkin:1979bj,Dine:1979qh,Celmaster:1979xr} for describing concrete experimental data within the framework of perturbative QCD was clarified.

-The obtained by CELLO collaboration results of Ref.\cite{CELLO:1986ijz} were further on confirmed in the work of Ref. \cite{Marshall:1988ri} (with its detailed discussion in Ref. \cite{Marshall:1989yi}) and in the study of Ref. \cite{DAgostini:1989tvq}, aimed on more careful $\alpha_s$-extraction after supplementing the data of PETRA machine by the existing data of the ADONE,SPEAR, DORIS, CESR, PEP and TRISTAN $e^+e^-$ colliders.
-Another aim of these works was the inclusion into the studies the theoretical information on the {\bf next-to-next-to-leading order (NNLO) $\alpha_s^3$} QCD effects, obtained from the work of Ref.\cite{Gorishnii:1988bc} with the unfortunate dramatic results.
-Among them was that the result of Ref.\cite{Gorishnii:1988bc} for the $\alpha_s^3$ coefficient, used in these studies, turned out to be erroneous.
+The results obtained by the CELLO collaboration in Ref.\cite{CELLO:1986ijz} were further confirmed in the work \cite{Marshall:1988ri} (with its detailed discussion in Ref. \cite{Marshall:1989yi}) and in the study of Ref. \cite{DAgostini:1989tvq}, aimed at more careful $\alpha_s$-extraction after supplementing the data of the PETRA machine with the existing data from the ADONE,SPEAR, DORIS, CESR, PEP and TRISTAN $e^+e^-$ colliders.
+Another aim of these works was the inclusion into the studies of theoretical information on the next-to-next-to-leading order (NNLO) $\alpha_s^3$ QCD effects, obtained from the work \cite{Gorishnii:1988bc} with the unfortunate dramatic results.
+Among them was the finding that the result of Ref.\cite{Gorishnii:1988bc} for the $\alpha_s^3$ coefficient used in these studies turned out to be erroneous.